Please note that this page may contain affiliate links.

 The Ellegantz GenieBidet seat is a great no-frills product.
 It features a simple and clean design.
 It is one of those bidets that can be attached to a hot water supply.
 The bidet has two spray jets that are operated by a lever on the side.
 Turning the lever one way will activate the rear wash, and turning the lever the other way will activate the front wash.
 As you can see, it is very easy to use and also quite comfortable.
 It’s also nice to have two spray jets so you have more options to clean more thoroughly.

 You can get the GenieBidet in both elongated and round shapes.
+The cool thing about this bidet seat is it has a soft closing lid/seat, and for many people this will be a nice upgrade from your existing lid/seat.
 This bidet will fit just about any toilet.
 Do read our review to get the exact dimensions of the product.

 2) Astor CB-1000